ayowilfred95/Task-Management-System/README.md

 ### Architecture

 - The application follows a Model-View-Controller (MVC) architecture to separate concerns and improve maintainability.
-- Sequelize ORM is used for database interactions, providing a simple and powerful way to manage database models.
+- Sequelize ORM is used for database interactions, providing a simple and powerful way to manage database models by using classes to extend the data access object (DAO) pattern.

 ### Database Design